mostypc123/XediX/README.md

 # XediX

 THE SETUP IS FOR VERSION 4.0.ALPHA.2.
-IT WILL BE UPDATEED, WHEN THE FULL RELEASE COME OUT.
+IT WILL BE UPDATEED ON THE 29TH OCTOBER

 XediX is a text editor for programming in Python.
 To run XediX, use the xedixSetup.exe file to install it on your computer.